bloominstituteoftechnology/node-api-challenge/README.md

 -   [ ] Mention two parts of Express that you learned about this week.

+-express.json() === allows the app to be translated into json when displaying to the web and other apps/react const server/router = express() === we are calling express so that we can configure our server. .get() === it's a handler function to will run GET requests to the server.

 -   [ ] Describe Middleware?
+- functions that are executed in the order they are presented on the server...either top to bottom and/or left to right...they do different things...they either log some data, manipulate data, or check/validate data.

 -   [ ] Describe a Resource?
+-file, some data...array/object... it's whatever the request was trying to get from the server.

 -   [ ] What can the API return to help clients know if a request was successful?

+-a 200 response status and custom message

 -   [ ] How can we partition our application into sub-applications?

+-we can use express routers === different routers for different endpoints...

 ## Minimum Viable Product